 We try hard to break bad habits, but remember… we’re all rabbits.

 Perfection is not expected.
 Most mistakes can be corrected.

-We might say, “For Heaven’s sake, learn from the mistakes you make.”
+We might say, “For goodness sake, let’s learn from the mistakes we make.”

 Come and see us everyone, we promise you’ll have lots of fun.